The Power of the Portrait:

 4. This time you will be using the rectangular marquee tool to select sections of your portrait.

 5. Click on the Rectangular Marquee tool and drag an area of your portrait to select it.
-Then on your keyboard hold the Cmd key then tap c then v.
+Then use the shortcut on your keyboard, hold the Cmd key then tap c then v.
 This will copy and paste the selection.

 6. This creates a new layer which you can now change using 'filters and adjustments'